Analysis of the IFRS profiles for IFRS for SMEs

 The 73 jurisdictions that require or permit the IFRS for SMEs are:

-Anguilla, Antigua and Barbuda, Argentina, Armenia, Azerbaijan, Bahamas, Bahrain, Bangladesh, Barbados, Belize, Bhutan, Bosnia and Herzegovina, Botswana, Brazil, Cambodia, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, Georgia, Ghana, Grenada, Guatemala, Guyana, Honduras, Hong Kong, Iraq, Ireland, Israel, Jamaica, Jordan, Kenya, Lesotho, Macedonia, Maldives, Mauritius, Montserrat, Myanmar, Nicaragua, Nigeria, Panama, Peru, Philippines, Rwanda, Saint Lucia, Saudi Arabia, Serbia, Sierra Leone, Singapore, South Africa, Sri Lanka, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland, Switzerland, Tanzania, Trinidad & Tobago, Turkey, Uganda, United Arab Emirates, United Kingdom, Venezuela, Yemen, Zambia, and Zimbabwe.
+Anguilla, Antigua and Barbuda, Argentina, Armenia, Azerbaijan, Bahamas, Bahrain, Bangladesh, Barbados, Belize, Bhutan, Bosnia and Herzegovina, Botswana, Brazil, Cambodia, Chile, Colombia, Costa Rica, Dominica, Dominican Republic, Ecuador, El Salvador, Fiji, Georgia, Ghana, Grenada, Guatemala, Guyana, Honduras, Hong Kong, Iraq, Ireland, Israel, Jamaica, Jordan, Kenya, Lesotho, Macedonia, Maldives, Mauritius, Montserrat, Myanmar, Nicaragua, Nigeria, Panama, Peru, Philippines, Rwanda, Saint Lucia, Saudi Arabia, Serbia, Sierra Leone, Singapore, South Africa, Sri Lanka, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland, Switzerland, Tanzania, Trinidad & Tobago, Turkey, Uganda, United Arab Emirates, United Kingdom, Uruguay, Venezuela, Yemen, Zambia, and Zimbabwe.

 - Eight jurisdictions require the IFRS for SMEs for all SMEs that are not required to use full IFRS;

 - Sixteen jurisdictions give an SME a choice to use either full IFRS or local GAAP instead of the IFRS for SMEs; and

 - One jurisdiction requires an SME to use local GAAP if it does not choose the IFRS for SMEs.

 In requiring or permitting the IFRS for SMEs, 64 of the 73 jurisdictions made no modifications at all to its requirements.
 Eight jurisdictions made modifications as follows:

 - Two jurisdictions (Argentina and Brazil) require use of the equity method to account for investments in subsidiaries in separate financial statements.
 The IASB has recently made a similar amendment to full IFRS (and this will be considered for the IFRS for SMEs at a future review of the Standard;

 - One jurisdiction (Hong Kong) modified Section 29 Income Tax to conform to the requirements of IAS 12 Income Taxes.
 The IASB has decided whether to amend the IFRS for SMEs in this regard as part of the comprehensive review of the IFRS for SMEs currently underway;